 As a first-year student, you will need to take an English and mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
 These tests do not affect your admission; however, the results are essential for your proper placement in classes.
 You must complete placement tests before you register for English or mathematics courses.
 All placement tests are given free of charge.

 Students of English pride themselves on being able to think, read and write critically.
 They engage in the careful study of novels, poems, theoretical works, multimedia documents and other texts.
 They also become adept at synthesizing knowledge from diverse fields (politics, history, sociology, economics, media studies).
 While their aspirations vary, students majoring in English will become more nimble thinkers, gaining a sophisticated understanding of the many uses and nuances of language.

-Study tours of other countries, for which you will receive course credit, are offered to let you experience cultures you previously only read about in a traditional classroom.
+Study tours of other countries, for which you can receive course credit, are offered to let you experience cultures you previously only read about in a traditional classroom.
 Recent tours include spring break trips to Sri Lanka and Mexico.
-English majors are also welcome to participate in tours sponsored by the Clifton campus English department.
-These have included—
+English majors are also welcome to participate in tours sponsored by the Uptown campus English department.
+These have included:

 - Chaucer Study Tour